-6 Foods Scientifically Proven to Keep Your Skin Healthy
+6 Best Foods for Skin Scientifically Proven to Keep Your Skin Healthy

 Use sunblock, drink plenty of water, avoid the rays of the sun around noon, use eye cream, don’t smoke… There are hundreds of lifestyle tips about keeping your skin healthy.
 One way to have the perfect complexion that people tend to forget is through your diet.